Vivek-04022001/documentation/docs/i18n-l10n/resync-translations.md

 ## Resync translations in the Plone backend

 Plone {term}`PO file`s need to be updated each time a new string is added into the Plone interface or each time one of those strings is updated.
-Those translations are not only used in Plone Classic UI, but many of them are also exposed through the REST API to Volto.
+Those translations aren't only used in Plone Classic UI, but many of them are also exposed through the REST API to Volto.

 Usually the Plone Translations Team updates these PO files.
 Here we will explain the procedure to update them.